jasonrundell/arcline/docs/SETUP.md

 3. **Test the Connection**

    - Call your Twilio phone number
-   - You should hear: "Welcome to ARCline, the ARC Raiders Multi-Hotline system..."
+   - You should hear: "Welcome to ARC Line, the ARC Raiders Multi-Hotline system..."
    - Press 1-5 to select a hotline

 ## Step 6: Verify Everything Works